Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

 Overview
 --------

-Mbed TLS provides a partial implementation of the TLS 1.3 protocol defined in the "Support description" section below.
+Mbed TLS provides an implementation of the TLS 1.3.
 The TLS 1.3 support enablement is controlled by the MBEDTLS_SSL_PROTO_TLS1_3 configuration option.

-The development of the TLS 1.3 protocol is based on the TLS 1.3 prototype located at https://github.com/hannestschofenig/mbedtls.
-The prototype is itself based on a version of the development branch that we aim to keep as recent as possible (ideally the head) by merging regularly commits of the development branch into the prototype.
-The section "Prototype upstreaming status" below describes what remains to be upstreamed.

 Support description
 -------------------